rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 The instructor's assessment was emphatic: using such a framework *only* for slide creation is "using a big cannon to shoot mosquitoes" --- the full power of the contractor-orchestrator-specialized-agent architecture extends far beyond any single use case.
 It can orchestrate entire research pipelines, from data collection to paper drafting.
 The productivity gain is "10x if not 100x."
 The practical advice: every PhD student should incorporate these agentic frameworks into their daily workflow, free-riding on the billions of dollars that OpenAI, Anthropic, Google, Alibaba, and DeepSeek have invested in compute and intelligence.
 As the instructor put it: "You are from business schools.
 If you cannot do this cost-benefit analysis, I highly suspect who has given you your offer."

+**GStack: The Founder's Agent.** In March 2026, **Garry Tan**, President and CEO of Y Combinator, open-sourced **GStack** --- a framework that transforms Claude Code into a virtual engineering team via 31 specialized AI skills organized as slash commands ([GitHub](https://github.com/garrytan/gstack)).
+The system follows a structured sprint process (Think → Plan → Build → Review → Test → Ship → Reflect) and Tan claims to have generated **600,000+ lines of production code in 60 days** while running YC part-time.
+For PhD students, GStack exemplifies how a non-engineer (Tan's background is in design and venture capital) can leverage agentic coding to build substantial software products.

+**Anthropic Science and "Vibe Physics."** On March 23, 2026, Anthropic launched **Anthropic Science** --- a dedicated research blog publishing in-depth scientific results, practical researcher workflows, and field notes ([Anthropic, Mar 2026](https://www.anthropic.com/research/introducing-anthropic-science)).
+The inaugural feature, **"Vibe Physics,"** documented Harvard professor **Matthew Schwartz**'s experiment using Claude as a research collaborator on a theoretical physics paper about resumming the Sudakov shoulder in the C-parameter.
+Schwartz completed in **two weeks** what would typically take a year, using 102 sequential tasks across 7 stages via Claude Code ([Anthropic, 2026](https://www.anthropic.com/research/vibe-physics)).
+A companion piece on **long-running Claude** provided guidance for multi-day autonomous agentic workflows in scientific computing, using persistent memory, test oracles, and git-based coordination ([Anthropic, 2026](https://www.anthropic.com/research/long-running-Claude)).
+These publications signal Anthropic's strategic push to position Claude as a scientific research partner, not just a coding assistant.

 ### 7.5 The Agentic Economy

 By March 2026, commentators began referring to the emerging **Agentic Economy** --- an economic paradigm where AI agents are not just tools but autonomous economic actors that transact, negotiate, and create value independently ([Flynn, Mar 2026](https://x.com/Flynnjamm/status/2023465136204419096)).